 Neville Cohn, The West Australian, June 2015

-Samuel Dundas is a graduate of the Melba Conservatorium of Music and his performance experience encompasses opera, musical theatre and concerts.
-He has sung in concert throughout Australia and New Zealand, including with the Adelaide, Melbourne, Tasmanian and West Australian Symphony Orchestras, the Australian Youth Orchestra and the Auckland Philharmonia.
+A graduate of the Melba Conservatorium of Music, Samuel Dundas’ performance experience encompasses opera, musical theatre and concert performances.
+He has sung in concert throughout Australia and New Zealand, including with the Adelaide, Melbourne, Tasmanian and West Australian Symphony Orchestras, the Australian Youth Orchestra and the Auckland Philharmonia Orchestra.

-Other engagements have included Carmina Burana with the Adelaide and West Australian Symphony Orchestras, Fauré’s Requiem with the Melbourne Symphony Orchestra, Brahms’ Requiem with the Melbourne Symphony Orchestra Chorus and Sydney Philharmonia Choirs, the inaugural concert at the Melbourne Recital Centre in Vaughan Williams’ Serenade to Music, and his debut with Sydney Sinfonia in a Discovery series concert at the City Recital Hall, Sydney.
+Further concert engagements have included Fauré Requiem with the Sydney Symphony Orchestra Carmina Burana with the Adelaide and West Australian Symphony Orchestras, Fauré Requiem with the Melbourne Symphony Orchestra, Brahms Requiem with the Melbourne Symphony Orchestra Chorus and Sydney Philharmonia Choirs, Opera Under The Stars, Broome, and the inaugural concert at the Melbourne Recital Centre in Vaughan Williams’ Serenade to Music.

-Samuel won the 2013 Lady Fairfax New York Scholarship and in 2014 was the proud recipient of the inaugural Dame Heather Begg Award.
+In 2013 Samuel won the Lady Fairfax New York Scholarship and in 2014 was the proud recipient of the inaugural Dame Heather Begg Award.

 Samuel Dundas is managed by Graham Pushee: email@example.com

 This biography is for general information purposes only and not for publication.